2014 Slovak presidential election

 Presidential elections were held in Slovakia on 15 March 2014, with a second round on 29 March 2014.

-After a first round, in which no candidate secured majority, Robert Fico and Andrej Kiska qualified to second round.
-On 29 March 2014, Kiska won the second round of the elections after securing 59.39% of the popular vote, compared to Fico's 40.61%.
+After a first round in which no candidate secured majority, Robert Fico and Andrej Kiska qualified for the second round.
+On 29 March 2014 Kiska won the second round with 59% of the vote to Fico's 41%.

 Kiska succeeded incumbent Ivan Gašparovič, who was unable to run due to term limits established by the Constitution.

-First round

 Candidates

 All candidates who wished to contest the presidency were required to collect no less than 15.000 individual signatures in order to qualify for the race.
 In addition they had to officially submit their candidacy to the election commission in writing no later than 9 January 2014.
 At least one would-be candidate, Leonid Chovanec, a citizen from Košice who intended to run as an independent candidate, gave up his candidacy on January 6 citing "unequal conditions for people in their access to the candidacy for the post of president”.
 He did not manage to collect the 15,000 signatures to support his presidential bid.
 On January 9, Speaker of parliament Pavol Paska officially announced that the following candidates had been approved.